alysivji/talks/proposals/2017/201707-pyohio-docker-reproducible-data-science-workflow.md

 [Github of my talks](https://github.com/alysivji/talks).
 Alright, you got me.
 Just talk.
 Only 1 so far, but this is changing!
 I jumped into Python last December and I continue to give it everything I have.
 I love the community.
 It has changed my life and empowered me as a developer.
 Now, I want to give back to the community and help those who were where I used to be.

-I was invited to speak at the Chicago Value-based Healthcare Technology meetup on the topic of how the Hadoop ecosystem can be used to drive innovation in healthcare analytics.
+I was invited to speak at the Chicago Value-based Healthcare Technology meetup on how the Hadoop ecosystem can be used to drive innovation in healthcare analytics.
 I also co-led an open session at PyCon 2017 related to Jupyter notebook tricks and tips.
 As an active participant in the community, I am only looking forward to what the future is going to bring for our industry and am excited to be a part of it.

 ## Notes